MangelZabalaDevelop/MangelZabalaDevelop/README.md

-# 🛡️ Miguel Zabala - Cybersecurity Expert & Penetration Tester
+# 🛡️ Miguel Zabala - Security Researcher

-## 👋 Hello!
-I'm Miguel Zabala

 I am a passionate offensive security expert with 9 years of experience in various security tasks.
 Currently, I work as a **Penetration Tester** at Aiuken Cybersecurity.
 My experience spans a wide range of industries, including aeronautics, OT, railway, banking, government, and private sectors.